qwj/python-vpn/README.rst

 All VPN softwares are stupid, clumsy and hard to configure.
 So comes **python-vpn**.

-- NO app needed.
+- NO app install needed
-- NO server configuration.
+- NO server configuration file
-- NO network interface added.
+- NO network interface added
-- NO iptables changed.
+- NO iptables changed
+- NO /etc contents changed

 Press "RETURN" to start, "CTRL+C" to stop.